Statement Execution API: Run SQL on warehouses

 • If you use the Windows Command shell instead of a command shell for Unix, Linux, or macOS, in JSON document declarations, replace the opening and closing ' with ", and replace inner " with \".

 • curl is a command-line tool for sending and receiving REST API requests and responses.
 See also Install curl.
-Alternatively, you can adapt this tutorial’s curl examples for use with similar tools such as Postman or HTTPie.
+Or, adapt this tutorial’s curl examples for use with similar tools such as HTTPie.

 In this tutorial’s curl examples, note the following: